 9. Save your file and close Excel.

-10. Return to KoBoToolbox and click on Add Form, then Upload XLS Form.
+10. Return to KoBoToolbox and click on "Replace with XLS", then upload your updated XLS Form.
 Choose the file you just finished editing and click OK.

 11. Open the form you just uploaded and click on Preview Form.
 At the top next to Choose Language click on the dropdown.
 It will have default (your original language) as well as the new language(s) you just added.